yi-editor/yi/README.md

     $ (cd yi-contrib && cabal install)

+If you're getting errors about Alex version bounds or are experiencing similar problems, it's recommended that you install from the sources available in the GitHub repository which has the version bounds adjusted and contains a couple of nice fixes that might not be present in the latest Hackage version.

 ### Installing inside a Cabal sandbox

 Many people want to install Yi inside a cabal sandbox (cabal-install